Unveiling the Cyclicity of Monodromic Tangential Singularities: Insights Beyond the Pseudo-Hopf Bifurcation: Proof of the main result

-In Subsection \ref{sec:P_Lambda}, under the hypotheses of Theorem \ref{thm:unfold}, we construct the perturbation polynomials $P^+_{\Lambda}$ and $P^-_{\Lambda}$ in order that the origin and the points $(\e a_i,0)$, $i\in\{1,2,\ldots,2k-2\},$ are contact points between $\Sigma$ and the vector fields $Z_{\e\Lambda}^+$ and $Z_{\e\Lambda}^-$, for $\e>0$ sufficiently small.
-In Subsection \ref{sec:mts}, we show that all these contact points have multiplicity two (see Proposition \ref{prop:multp2}) and that, in addition, $k$ of these contact points are actually $(2,2)$-monodromic tangential singularities of $Z_{\e\Lambda}$ with non-vanishing $2$nd Lyapunov coefficient (see Proposition \ref{prop:22mts}).
+In Subsection \ref{sec:P_Lambda}, under the hypotheses of Theorem \ref{thm:unfold}, we construct the perturbation polynomials $P^+$ and $P^-$ with the aid of the auxiliar polynomials $P^+_{\Lambda}$ and $P^-_{\Lambda}$ as defined in \eqref{poly}.
+Recall that the polynomials required in Theorem \ref{thm:unfold} must has norm as small as one wants.
+Thus, to address this norm constraint, we introduce a small parameter $\e > 0$, to be chosen later, and work with the polynomials $P_{\e \Lambda}^{+}(x)$ and $P_{\e \Lambda}^{-}(x)$, whose norms approach zero as $\e \to 0$, provided that the functions $c_j^{\pm}$, for $j \in {1,\ldots,2k-2}$, are continuous and vanish at $\Lambda = 0$ as required.
+In addition, the parameter functions $c_j^{+}$, $c_j^{-}$, $j\in\{1,\ldots,2k-2\}$, that determine the polynomials $P_{\Lambda}^{+}(x)$ and $P_{\Lambda}^{-}(x)$ in \eqref{poly}, will be obtained in order that the origin and the points $(\e a_i,0)$, $i\in\{1,2,\ldots,2k-2\},$ are tangencies between $\Sigma$ and the vector fields $Z_{\e\Lambda}^+$ and $Z_{\e\Lambda}^-$, for $\e>0$ sufficiently small.
+In Subsection \ref{sec:mts}, we show that all these tangencies have multiplicity two (see Proposition \ref{prop:multp2}) and that, in addition, $k$ of these tangencies are actually $(2,2)$-monodromic tangential singularities of $Z_{\e\Lambda}$ with non-vanishing second Lyapunov coefficient (see Proposition \ref{prop:22mts}).
 Finally, in Subsection \ref{sec:proofA}, we conclude that, by considering an additional perturbation, each one of these $(2,2)$-monodromic tangential singularities undergoes a pseudo-Hopf bifurcation, which creates $k$ hyperbolic limit cycle surrounding sliding segments.